canada-ca/tracker/scripts/insert-json/README.md

 ## NOTE: If you do not already have Node.js/npm installed, you will need to [do so](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to use this program.

-First, create a file called .env in this directory with the following contents:
+First, create a file called '.env' in this directory with the following contents:

 ```
 DB_PASS=<Database Password>